 Getting a Better Broadband service: If you currently experience poor broadband speeds, or you are unable to obtain a broadband service at all, we will help provide you with access to an alternative broadband service that will offer speeds of at least 2Mbps, by providing you with access to a subsidised broadband connection.
 Click here to find out more >

-There may be a number of providers in our area who could offer you superfast broadband.
+There maybe a number of providers in our area who could offer you superfast broadband.
 We've listed a number of these below; with links which will take you directly to their websites so you can find out if they are up and running where you live.
 Alternatively, comparison websites are a great place to start.
-Ofcom accredit four websites: www.broadbandchoices.co.uk, www.simplifydigital.co.uk, www.cable.co.uk and www.broadband.co.uk, although there are others.
+Ofcom accredit four websites here, although there are others.

 Superfast broadband will have a big impact for business.
 Having a fast and more reliable connection will help your business gain the advantage – there are so many tools and services at your fingertips.
 Superfast broadband allows you to make your marketing digital, with the ability to reach customers through new, faster, richer and easier to track communications options.
 Social media, like Facebook and Twitter, help you reach new audiences cheaply and easily.

-There may be a number of providers in your area able to offer you superfast broadband.
-We've listed a number of these below with links that will take you directly to their websites so you can find out if they are live in your area.
-Alternatively, for cost comparison websites, a great place to start is to look at the four Ofcom accredited sites; www.broadbandchoices.co.uk, www.simplifydigital.co.uk, www.cable.co.uk and www.broadband.co.uk, although there are others.
+There may be a number of providers in our area who could offer you superfast broadband.
+We've listed a number of these below; with links which will take you directly to their websites so you can find out if they are up and running where you are.
+Alternatively, comparison websites are a great place to start.
+Ofcom accredit four websites here, although there are others.

 There a number of alternative technology providers offering hyperfast, superfast and high quality broadband in parts of North Yorkshire.
 We have listed a number of these below, with links which will take you directly to their websites so you can find out if they are up and running where you live.
 Most of these companies do not come up on comparison websites so you will need to contact them individually.